s-sasaki-earthsea-wizard/kuramoro-model-lt/slides-en/manuscript-en.md

 The second term on the right is particularly important.

-To understand this, think of θ_i as your applause rhythm and θ_j as other people's applause rhythms.
+To understand this, think of theta i as your applause rhythm and theta j as other people's applause rhythms.

 This term represents the average deviation between your rhythm and everyone else's.
 The larger the coupling constant K, the stronger the correction force for this deviation becomes, making rhythms more likely to synchronize.